Links on Android Authority may earn us a commission. Learn more.

 Price: Free with in-app purchases

-Walli is an above average wallpaper app.
+Walli is an above-average wallpaper app.
 It has a bunch of random images and artwork from a bunch of random artists.
 This is kind of like Etsy but for your wallpapers.
 You can find a ton of unique stuff here that you generally can’t find anywhere else.
-Walli also does the right thing by giving its artists some the earnings from the app itself.
+Walli also does the right thing by giving its artists some of the earnings from the app itself.
 It rounds out the experience with a usable UI and a neat playlist feature to help you discover new wallpapers.
 We also like Google Wallpapers, Abstruct, and WallPix for wallpapers as well.

 Bonus: OEM themes

 Price: Free / Varies

 Android doesn’t have native theming.
 That’s part of what makes Android themes so difficult.
 However, many OEMs have theming in their skins.
-Samsung, HTC, LG, Huawei, MIUI, and others do have theme engines.
+Samsung, HTC, Huawei, MIUI, and others do have theme engines.
 You’ll have to do into your settings menu or the individual OEM app store in order to find them.
 These can change the color and theme of your icons, background, quick settings, settings menu, and other elements that normal theming methods can’t get to normally.
 They’re not overly diverse and some of them cost money.
-However, it’s a good place to start, especially if you have Samsung since you have probably have access to Good Lock.
+However, it’s a good place to start, especially if you have Samsung since you probably have access to Good Lock.

 Bonus: Root theming options